sachinroy24/CowinClone/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is only frontend of Project.
+API Calling (Used Axios) codes have been written but commented out.